 Principals nominate an assessment coordinator prior to each assessment window.

-Details for the Term 2, 2023 assessment window will be available mid Term 1 2023.
+Details of how to nominate your assessment coordinator for the Term 2, 2023 assessment window will be published in Staff Noticeboard and the Check-in assessment MS Team in Term 1 Week 10.

 Vision impaired student materials requests